 - Make sure you secure your communication with the cloud server or the virtual data rooms servers by using HTTPS instead of HTTP.
 I highly recommend installing the ‘HTTPS Everywhere’ plugin that the EFF have released

 - Use a Virtual Private Network.
 It lets you route all your activity through a separate secure, private network, thus giving you the security of a private network even though you’re on a public one.
 A lot of people can get it through work, but if your job doesn’t come with one then get your own, like CyberGhost VPN or WiTopia (Check out this Lifehacker article) Comparing VPNs is also important.
 I hear that some VPNs are better suited to providing security for different scales of computer infrastructure than others.
 This is because different server architecture vulnerabilities are easier for hackers to find through ill-matched VPNs.
 It might be worth looking at the best vpn canada if you are yet to decide which one is going to be best for you.
-If you wanted to do some more reading on to subject to be able to make an informed decision about what VPN you decide on, have a look at Nord VPN Reviews.
+If you wanted to do some more reading on the subject to be able to make an informed decision about what VPN you decide on, have a look at Nord VPN Reviews.
 VPNs can be used for a wide variety of different devices.
 For example, did you know that the security of your internet router can be enhanced through the use of a VPN?
 If you are considering installing a VPN for your internet router, then, first of all, you will need your router login details.
 If you have a Netgear router, you can find details about your Netgear login here.
 Not many people realize that they can log into their router to adjust its settings.
 For more information, head to router-reset.com.